 ILL staff will notify you by email when your material is ready to be picked up.
 Material can be picked up at the circulation desk.

 The lending library determines the loan period and whether renewal requests will be granted.
 Libraries generally lend materials for two to three weeks.
 Renewal requests must be made five days in advance of due date.
 The due date is stamped on the book strap affixed to the front of each book loaned.
 Items must be returned on or before the due date to avoid any fines or fees charged by the lending library.
-If your book is recalled by the lending library it must be returned immediately.

 The library will do its best to secure requested material.
 On occasion an item cannot be borrowed because of the lending library policy, copyright issues, or because it is not available in WorldCat.
 We will make two attempts to secure requested material.
 You will be notified by email if the second attempt to secure your material is unsuccessful, and your request will be cancelled.